gkupdx/CS487-Project/README-Part1.md

 # CS487-Project (by David Djernaes, Grady Ku)
 a.
 Brief description of work in Part 1:

   For implementing the sample tuples generation, we split up the coding tasks into two parts: Grady would be responsible for the all of the integer attributes of the relations, and David would be responsible for the three string attributes.
+After we had generated the data and written it into a .csv file, we imported it into a shared Google Sheets file.

 b.
 Which system we will be working with and why we chose it: